Adventures with new & worthy reads

 THE TREES IN MY FOREST by Bernd Heinrich (Ecco/Harper Collins 2003).
 Winner of the John Burroughs Medal for Natural History Writing and nominee for a National Book Award, this biography of a 300-acre forest in Maine is told from the viewpoint of a property owner/biologist.
 Touring his woods, various mysteries are explored: i.e. why some white pine trees produce cones while others do not?
 Or why the bud of an apple blossom blooms pink on the branch but white in a jar?
 Personal anecdotes, drawings, and quotations keep the pages turning.

 WILDWOOD: A Journey Through Trees by Roger Deakin (Free Press 2009).
-An icon British naturalist travels off the beaten path to uncover man’s spiritual/cultural connection with wood: the soldiers who carved walking sticks to pass time in World War I trenches; hunting for moths in moonlit forests; deciphering the purpose of the prehistoric Woodhenge at Devon; tracking the ancestral roots of the apple in Kyrgyzstan and the bush plum in Australia.
-An ode to exotic experiences in exquisite prose.
+An icon British naturalist travels off the beaten path to uncover man’s spiritual/cultural connection with wood: the soldiers who carved walking sticks in the trenches during World War I; a hunting party for moths in a moonlit forest; a trek to uncover the ancestral roots of the apple in Kyrgyzstan and the bush plum in Australia.
+Exotic adventures, exquisite prose.

 Connecting Trail: Arts & Craft From the Tree